chief15092009/Australia-Federal-Court/Rules of Procedure/Local Administrative Rules of Court.md

 Where a witness makes a solemn affirmation, his evidence shall be taken and have the same effect as if taken under oath.

-### Court Policy 2024-03
+### Court Policy 2022-04

-The Appellate Division shall hear cases under its jurisdiction in panels of seven, five, or three judges, whichever largest is possible, comprised of the Chief Judge and other judges who shall not have been the trial judge.
+The Appellate Division shall hear cases under its jurisdiction in panels of seven, five, or three judges, whichever largest is possible, comprised of the Chief Judge and Associate Chief Judge and other judges who shall not have been the trial judge.
 Once a panel is formed, the panel may vote, by a simple majority, to hear or not hear such a case.
 All decisions reached regarding the case must be agreed upon by at least a majority of panel judges.
 The panel shall be dissolved once all matters have finally been disposed of.

+### Court Policy 2022-05

+~~Information taken from the [Vancouver Database](https://khizzer123.github.io/vancouver-database/) shall have the same effect as if it were taken from the Queen's Printer and is admissable in all matters before this court.~~

+[Administrative revision, February 7, 2024]

-### Court Policy 2024-04
+### Court Policy 2022-06

 All persons seeking to file a claim under the tort of right to challenge disciplinary action must name, as defendants, only persons involved in the alleged breach of employee rights.
 Filings submitted with a government agency or a subsidiary of a government agency shall be considered to have been improperly filed.

-### Court Policy 2024-05
+### Court Policy 2022-07

 Except when an exception is allowed with good reason or by other means or leave, all parties shall be confined to the following limitations as provided in the table below.
 Note that when a party is subject to two or more limitations, he is entitled to choose which one to be subjected to; but the presiding judge may choose to impose any other limitation if he sees fit; but in any case a party shall only be subject to one limitation for any allocation.